cyberSane/pairingMatrix/README.md

 `$ pairing-matrix`

 _Now you will see a server running on port 3000.
-Goto browser and hit localhost:3000_
+Goto browser and hit localhost:3000._
+_If you want to provide a port for the server, export a env variable(PORT) as_ `$ export PORT=somePort`

 > In browser there is an option to choose weeks.
 By that you can configure the matrix to show data for those many weeks.